Cross Currents Sea Kayaking

 Instructor: Paula Hubbard

 Paula is an expert in sea kayak navigation and has helped teach the online series in addition to running one-day classroom navigation course for several years.
-This course will meet at Kent Narrows and run from 9:30 AM to about 4 PM.
-The class is limited to 10 students.

 Intensive Intermediate Skills Workshop

-May 20 - 21, 2023 (Sat - Sun)
+June 21 - 22, 2024 (Sat - Sun)

 Location: Rocky Gorge Reservoir, Laurel, MD and Kent Island, MD